wmtorode/mechaffinity/README.md

 non player pilots can be setup to get randomized quirks.
 To do this add quirk pools and make sure all AI pilots that should get quirks have at least one of the tags used by a quirk pool.

+### Getting Custom Quirks To Show

+any non-vanilla tag will not show up on the pilot's dossier in game by default. to get a custom quirk to show up like the above `Always Blamed` quirk, you will need to add custom tags via modtek.
+See ModTek's [Custom Tag](https://github.com/BattletechModders/ModTek/blob/master/doc/CUSTOM_TYPE_CUSTOMTAGS.md) documentation for details on how to load them

 ## Pilot Select

 Pilot Select allows a user to change how pilots are selected for the initial pilot roster on a new career.